 'e-G8' summit divided over policing Internet

-Addressing bosses from the world's biggest online firms at the first "e-G8" summit, Sarkozy hailed their "Internet revolution", but warned that governments must have the tools to prevent what he called "democratic chaos".
+Addressing bosses from the world's biggest online firms at the first "e-G8" summit, Sarkozy hailed their "Internet revolution" but warned that governments must have the tools to prevent what he called "anarchy" on the web.

-He hailed the role of the Internet in recent uprisings such as the revolts in Tunisia and Egypt, but insisted online activity must be governed by rules, notably to protect copyright material from online piracy.
+He hailed the role of the Internet in recent popular uprisings such in Tunisia and Egypt but insisted that online activity must be governed by rules, notably to protect copyright material from online piracy.

 Democratic governments "are the only legitimate representatives of the will of the people," he said.
 "To forget this is to take the risk of democratic chaos and hence anarchy."

-But Eric Schmidt, executive chairman of the world's biggest search engine Google, responded in a subsequent debate by warning leaders against undue regulation of new industries for fear of choking them off.
+Eric Schmidt, executive chairman of the world's biggest search engine Google, responded in a subsequent debate by warning political leaders against undue regulation of new industries for fear of choking them off.

 The e-G8 aims to draw up a declaration for the Group of Eight Leaders who meet in Deauville, northwestern France, on Thursday and Friday, with discussions covering sensitive issues such as online copyright and censorship.

-Rupert Murdoch, the billionaire head of the News Corporation empire and arguably the world's most powerful media mogul, backed Sarkozy's stance on copyright, calling for the G8 to protect intellectual property.
+Rupert Murdoch, the billionaire head of the News Corp empire and arguably the world's most powerful media mogul, backed Sarkozy's stance on copyright, calling for the G8 to protect intellectual property.